*This post may contain affiliate links. Please see my disclosure for more details!*

 So say hello to one of the most requested recipes I have ever had in my life – honestly, I think I lost count of requests for this recipe about two years ago!
 It’s been completely mad, and I’m sorry I didn’t bring it to you sooner haha!

-Basically, if you aren’t aware, the reason that banana recipes are so far lacking on my blog (apart from my Banana Bread at the moment, there aren’t any others) is because I can’t actually eat banana!
+Basically, if you aren’t aware, there’s only a few reason that banana recipes are so far lacking on my blog a little.
+I have my banana bread, Biscoff banana bread and my yummy banana traybake cake!
+However my limited selection is because I can’t actually eat banana!
 It’s one of those weird reactions to random foods, and I get poorly.

 However, even though I can’t eat it… my family LOVES it.
 So, as they are my official taste tester for anything banana related!
 And that includes this.
 It just so happens that banoffee is one of his favourite things, along with cheesecake, so he was more than happy to oblige!